csiebler/aml-custom-image/README.md

 ## Run training with custom image via Python

-Alternatively, you can run this example via `az ml` command line:
+Alternatively, you can run this example via the Python SDK:

 ```python
 from azureml.core import Workspace, Environment